Harvey-Mackie/Key-Puncher/README.md

 A minimalist educational game that aims to teach kids/young adults about the impacts of their choices online with a retro twist.

+This game can be used in a School environment due to there being different user types with different permissions.
+Thus creating a Teacher and Student system.

+The purpose of having users with different permissions is to ensure that the game can be deployed and maintained without the developer needing to modify the database, as the admins/teachers/authorised users have access to the 'Admin Form' where questions can be added and removed directly from the database.

+There are different user permissions are required to prevent unauthorised users (students) from modifying the database.

+The system is not at risk of modification threats and the user's permissions are checked on every form.

 Game developed using C# Windows Forms
 <br/>
 <br/>